Girl (1998 film): Plot

-Graduation comes along, and Andrea is very somber.
-Unbeknownst to her, Todd came to the ceremony and watches her from the parking lot before driving off.
-Andrea finds a crying Richard at graduation and learns that Greg died by suicide.
+Graduation day comes along, and Andrea is very somber.
+Unbeknownst to her, Todd comes to the ceremony and watches her from the parking lot before driving off.
+Andrea finds a crying Richard at graduation and learns that Greg committed suicide.
 Andrea goes to the class graduation party.
 At the party, Andrea goes upstairs and finds Darcy making herself throw up in the bathroom.
-Andrea apologizes to Darcy about neglecting her and makes her promise to seek treatment for her eating disorder which Darcy agrees to.
+Andrea apologizes to Darcy about neglecting her and makes her promise to seek treatment for her eating disorder, which Darcy agrees to.
 Darcy reveals that she was very jealous of Andrea because she appeared to have everything.
 Andrea helps Darcy clean up.
-When they leave the bathroom, Andrea and Darcy get accosted by a classmate who often used to bully Richard and Greg.
-Richard intervenes, reveals his longtime crush on Darcy, and asks her to dance, which Darcy agrees.
-Andrea watches Darcy and Richard dance, then gets approached by Cybil, who showed up to the party.
+When they leave the bathroom, Andrea and Darcy are verbally harassed by a classmate who used to bully Richard and Greg.
+Richard intervenes, reveals his longtime crush on Darcy, and asks her to dance, to which Darcy agrees.
+Andrea watches Darcy and Richard dance, then is approached by Cybil, who showed up to the party.
 Cybil expresses regret and sadness over Greg's suicide and says that she feels responsible.
 Andrea consoles her, and Cybil reveals her feelings for Andrea by kissing her on the lips.
 Andrea is surprised, and even though she doesn't reciprocate those feelings, she allows Cybil to kiss her anyway.
 Andrea leaves the party.

-After the party, Andrea walks around for a while thinking about everything that's happened and encounters Todd.
-They go back to his apartment to talk, and Todd opens up to Andrea.
+After the party, Andrea walks around for a while, thinking about everything that's happened, and she encounters Todd.
+They go back to Carla’s apartment to talk, and Todd opens up to Andrea.
 He apologizes for treating her so badly and tells her that he can't go on tour without her and that he needs her.
-Andrea reveals to him that she's going to Brown in the fall and Todd is surprised at how smart she actually is.
+Andrea reveals that she's going to Brown in the fall, and Todd is surprised at how smart she actually is.
 They attempt to have sex, but they can't because Todd is unable to get an erection.
 Andrea leaves, breaking things off with Todd for good.

-Andrea leaves for college, declaring herself a woman, and hopeful for her future.
+Andrea leaves for college, hopeful for her future and grateful for the experiences she’s had, declaring herself a woman.